mustavee/mustavee.github.io/_pages/about.md

 ## Education
 * B.S. in Electrical and Electronics Engineering, Bangladesh University of Engineering and Technology, October 2017
 * M.S. in Civil Engineering, University of Central Florida, Fall 2021
-* Ph.D in Civil Engineering, University of Central Florida, Fall 2024
+* Ph.D. in Civil Engineering, University of Central Florida, Fall 2024

 ## News
 -[Jan.
 2025] Started as a post-doctoral scholar at University of Central Florida.